bparanj/crystal/computer/electronics/design/thyristor.md

 These advanced topics highlight the ongoing relevance of thyristors in power electronics research and industrial applications, despite the rise of fully controllable switches like IGBTs and MOSFETs.

 The name "thyristor" has an interesting origin that relates to its function and history.
-Let me explain:

 The term "thyristor" is a portmanteau (a blend of words) created from two parts: